Mariachi: Modern development

 The charro tradition was strong in Jalisco, especially in a region called Los Altos.
 After the Revolution, the charreada became a national sport in Mexico and rings were constructed specifically for them, followed by professional charro associations.
 With the breakup of the large haciendas, charros were no longer economically necessary but were used as a cultural ideal, especially by the film industry in the mid-20th century.
 The first charro movies date from the 1920s, but the first to sing mariachi was Tito Guízar in Allá en el Rancho Grande in 1936.
 The character was played by Jorge Negrete in films such as ¡Ay, Jalisco... no te rajes! and ¡Así se quiere en Jalisco!
 The main characters used his ability to sing mariachi as a way to show strength, virility, and aesthetic beauty.
 Its use in film also made the music popular and a symbol of ethnic pride for Mexican Americans in the United States.

-Its use in film also promoted a negative perception of mariachi music.
-The films associated the charros and mariachi music with machismo, womanizing and drinking, especially of tequila.
-The reason that the movies did this was that mariachi music was associated with bars and the lower classes in a number of segments of Mexican society in the early 20th century.
-This would change in the latter half of the 20th century, but the music remains strongly associated with tequila.
+However, these films also promoted a negative perception of mariachi music.
+During the early 20th century, mariachi was seen as lower class, and belonging in bars.
+Films from this period associated the charros and mariachi music with machismo, womanizing and drinking, especially of tequila.
+This perception would change in the latter half of the 20th century, but the music remains strongly associated with tequila.

 Mariachi music and musicians became more professional with more formal training starting in the late 1940s and early 1950s, principally due to the success of a major mariachi by the name of Mariachi Vargas.
 Their appearance in many films, backing many singing stars, and their hiring of formal musicians prompted other mariachis to do the same.
 The group also expanded, adding trumpets, violins and even a classical guitar to become a kind of orchestra, keeping the traditional son/mariachi base while integrating new musical ideas and styles.
 Arrangers like Rubén Fuentes incorporated classical influence.
 One other innovation, in contrast to the machismo of the style, were the first female mariachi performers, Lola Beltrán and Lucha Villa.
 One night Mariachi Vargas put Beltrán on stage when she was a teenager.
 Her versions of "Cucurrucucu Paloma" and "Tres Dias" are now considered classics.

 Many of the traditional sounds of Cocula were lost as mariachi groups incorporated other musical styles that were popular on the radio.
 New influences have come into the tradition from the Mexican American community in the United States.
 In both countries, however, the learning of traditional pieces and repertory is still stressed to form a base.

 The International Mariachi Festival in Guadalajara is an annual ten-day event that attracts more than 500 mariachis, who perform in concert halls and city streets.
 Past performers include Mariachi Vargas de Tecalitlán, Mariachi los Camperos (led by Nati Cano) and Mariachi América de Jesús Rodríguez de Hijar.